 i Drowning and water-related harm in the coastal zone: 2019 saw 208 fatalities and 2020 an increase to 215 along the coastal zone and beaches.
-Further, there have been over 30,000 annual SAR missions in coastal waters in the last 2 years.
+Further, there have been over 30,000 annual SAR missions in coastal waters in the past two years.5 ii Transmission of COVID-19: Public Health England states that:

-In 2020 during Covid 19 RNLI secured lifeguard cover on 177 beaches across the UK and Channel Islands with 1,141 active lifeguards at any one time.
-Lifeguards assisted over 3,000 members of the public, rescued over 2,000 people and saved 110 lives.
+In 2020 during the COVID-19 pandemic RNLI secured lifeguard cover on 177 beaches across the UK and Channel Islands with 1,141 active lifeguards at any one time.
+Lifeguards assisted over 3,000 members of the public, rescued over 2,000 people and saved 110 lives with a spike in fatalities in July and August when lockdown measures were relaxed and the public flocked to beaches.6